portoaj/CSE151A-Project/FinalWriteup.md

 ### Model 3

+Ultralytics gives a more complete set of training graphs to look at.
+In particular, the different types of loss are separated into a box loss graph, a classification loss graph, and a focal loss graph, with the first two being the most important.
+The model seems to converge well and the metrics on the validation set are nearly perfect.
+The recall at times hit a perfect 1.0 and the precision got quite close at above 0.98 at times.
+The mAP50 and mAP50:95 which were accuracy metrics were quite high as well.
+This model seems to be a great fit for this training data based on these graphs.

 ![Training/Validation loss for model 3 ](https://raw.githubusercontent.com/portoaj/CSE151A-Project/main/Examples/model3graph.png)
 *Training/Validation loss for model 3*

+The testing metrics agree with the results from the training/validation graphs.
+The recall is at 0.987 with a precision of 0.978, which is more than sufficient for my task.

 ![Testing metrics for model 3 ](https://raw.githubusercontent.com/portoaj/CSE151A-Project/main/Examples/model3eval.png)
 *Testing metrics for model 3*

+These images show both how effective the model is as well as an area where it could improve.
+It seemed to guess everything correctly except for the blue spacebar in the second testing image.

 ![Testing image with annotations for model 3 ](https://raw.githubusercontent.com/portoaj/CSE151A-Project/main/Examples/model3result.png)
 *Testing image with annotations for model 3*